Cloris Leachman: 1948–1967: Rise to prominence

-In The Last Picture Show (1971), based on the bestselling book by Larry McMurtry, Leachman played Ruth Popper, the high-school gym teacher's neglected wife, with whom Timothy Bottoms' character has an affair.
+In the drama film The Last Picture Show (1971), based on the bestselling book by Larry McMurtry, Leachman played Ruth Popper, the high-school gym teacher's neglected wife, with whom Timothy Bottoms' character has an affair.
 The part was originally offered to Ellen Burstyn, but Burstyn wanted another role in the film.
 Director Peter Bogdanovich correctly predicted during production that Leachman would win an Oscar for her performance; she won for Best Supporting Actress.
+Critic Roger Ebert of the Chicago Sun-Times wrote of her performance, "The only real warmth comes from the Leachman ...The film is above all an evocation of mood.
+It is about a town with no reason to exist, and people with no reason to live there.
+The only hope is in transgression, as Ruth knows when she seduces Sonny, the boy half her age."

-Leachman played Phyllis Lindstrom on The Mary Tyler Moore Show.
-Lindstrom was a recurring character on the program for five years, and was subsequently featured in a spinoff series, Phyllis (1975–1977), for which Leachman won a Golden Globe Award.
+Leachman won acclaim portraying Phyllis Lindstrom on the CBS sitcom The Mary Tyler Moore Show.
+She acted alongside Mary Tyler Moore, Valerie Harper, Ed Asner, Ted Knight, and Betty White.
+Leachman played the recurring role of Mary Richards' snobbish, self-absorbed and interfering (but at heart well-meaning) downstairs neighbor on the program for five years.
+The role earned her two Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.
+She was subsequently featured in a spinoff series, Phyllis (1975–1977), for which Leachman won a Golden Globe Award.
 The series ran for two seasons.
+Leachman won a record-setting eight Primetime Emmy Awards and one Daytime Emmy Award, in addition to having been nominated more than 20 times.

+Leachman appeared in three Mel Brooks films including the comedic horror satire Young Frankenstein (1974), in which the mere mention of the name of her character, Frau Blücher, elicits the loud neighing of horses (an homage to a cinematic villain stereotype).
+Christopher Connor of The Film Magazine wrote of her role that it provides "fine contrasts and plenty of comedic moments".
+She also acted in his thriller spoof High Anxiety (1977) as the demented villainess and psychiatric nurse Charlotte Diesel.
+In the epic satire History of the World, Part I (1981) she portrayed Madame Defarge.

 In 1977, she guest-starred on The Muppet Show, episode 2.24.
 In 1978, she won the Sarah Siddons Award for her work in Chicago theater.
-In 1987, she hosted the VHS releases of Schoolhouse Rock! and portrayed the evil witch Griselda for Disney's Cannon Tales production of Hansel and Gretel.
+Leachman appeared in Disney's The North Avenue Irregulars in 1979, playing the role of Claire.
+In 1987, she hosted the VHS releases of Schoolhouse Rock! and portrayed the evil witch Griselda for Menahem Golan's Cannon Tales production of Hansel and Gretel.
 In 1986, she returned to television, replacing Charlotte Rae's character Edna Garrett as the den mother in The Facts of Life.
-Leachman's role as Edna's sister, Beverly Ann Stickle, could not save the long-running series, and it was cancelled two years later.
+Leachman's role as Edna's sister, Beverly Ann Stickle, continued until the end of the series two years later.